Yokohama Country Club was founded in 1960 and boasts two eighteen hole courses- the East and The West courses.

 hole 4- with a tree in the middle of a fairway that turns and drops out of sight to a green set below protected by water...

 Hole 6- another terrific short par 4 with bunkers and tree in the fairway all complicating the decision on the tee

 Hole 12- a mid length par 3 over water to a green framed by bunkers and pine trees- the twefth hole is the picture postcard moment of your round- and it's a great hole!

-Hole 17- a shortish potentially driveable par 3 with an elevated green, and an impressive red pine tree protecting the landing area, and complicating the approach..
+Hole 17- a shortish potentially driveable par four with an elevated green, and an impressive red pine tree protecting the landing area, complicating the approach..

 Yokohama Country Club is a private members course, but if the opportunity comes along to play there, grab it with both hands...